 Can your dog eat clams?
-The short and simple answer is yes, they can.
-However, there are several factors to take into consideration before giving your dog any type of shellfish.
-While clams and other shellfish have great benefits, their intake should be kept to a minimum.
+The short and simple answer is yes, they can, in very small amounts, if cooked and prepared adequately.
+However, there are several important factors to take into consideration before giving your dog any type of shellfish.
+While clams and other shellfish may have great benefits, their intake should be kept to a minimum.

 What Exactly Are Clams?

 Most people are familiar with common shellfish favorites like mussels and oysters, but clams are a slightly rarer dish.
 Clams can be found in both fresh and saltwater.
 True clams are bivalves, belonging to mollusks, with equal shells closed by muscles at opposite ends of the shell.
 They use a powerful, muscular foot to burrow beneath the surface of the water to depths of about 0.6 meters (2 feet).1

 There are thousands of different species of clam that vary widely in size.
 Clams have basic internal organs and simple digestive and circulatory systems.
 People enjoy eating clams raw, as well as cooked, and they have a rubbery texture and somewhat fishy flavor.
 However, your dog should never be offered any raw shellfish.
 As we mentioned before, dogs cannot eat the same foods as we can, and they cannot eat raw shellfish.
 Even you can get very ill from eating raw clams.

 Clams and bivalves in general are thought to be one of the longest-living animals; the oldest documented clam in the world was believed to be around 507 years old.
 The clam was still alive when found but suffered an ironic death when researchers tried to deduce its age.2